JAlcocerT/JAlcocerT/content/blog/py-z-stock-yahoo.md

 ![Portfolio DGI Example](/blog_img/data-experiments/dgi_example.png)

+> Snapshots generated via PyStocks with Plotly

-Some years might have a decrease due to:
+Some years, the total dividends you are getting from a portfolio, might have a decrease due to:

 * Global financial circunstances
-* Or maybe just one of the stocks gave you a special dividend last year
+* Or maybe just one of the stocks gave you a special dividend last year and now its time to a *regression to the mean*

 What this tries to illustrate its just the general upwards trend.